nihalxofficial/A7-KeenKeeper/README.md

 ## 🚀 All Features & Functionality

 ### 🏠 Home Page
-- **Summary Stats Bar** — Total friends count, On Track count, Need Attention count, and Interactions This Month, all shown as live stat cards
+- **Summary Stats Bar** — Total friends count, On Track count, Need Attention count and Interactions This Month, all shown as live stat cards
-- **Friend Cards Grid** — Responsive card layout showing each friend with their photo, name, and relationship status
+- **Friend Cards Grid** — Responsive card layout showing each friend with their photo, name and relationship status
 - **Loading Spinner** — Elegant loading state shown while friend data is being fetched
 - **Status Badges** — Visual indicators on each card showing relationship health (On Track / Needs Attention)